The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-From an experimental point of view, the evaluation of the overlap between complex amplitudes and its probability distribution, i.e., the standard order parameter of the theory, is not available so far because it requires the measure of the mode phases in the coherent regime.
-One hindrance being the low total intensity of the RL emission with respect to standard cavity lasers.
-A direct experimental validation of such {\em random-glassy} laser connection, and, particularly, of the replica symmetry breaking (RSB) predicted by the theory, has, nevertheless, recently been put forward in Ref. [\onlinecite{ghofraniha2014experimental}], measuring the overlap between intensity fluctuations.
-Assuming a general model for cavity-less random lasers, in which not only the mode phases but the whole complex amplitudes are considered as the fundamental degrees of freedom of the problem, in this letter we demonstrate that any RSB occurring in the standard amplitude overlap can, in principle, be observed in the intensity fluctuation overlap (IFO), actually a coarse-graining of the former.
-This development provides a theoretical framework to explain the results described in Ref. [\onlinecite{ghofraniha2014experimental}] and to motivate similar measurements in different RL systems. \\ {\em {The Complex Amplitude Model} ---} Let us consider the RL model described by the Hamiltonian \cite{ContiLeuzziPRB11,Antenucci14a, Antenucci14c}
+From an experimental point of view, the direct evaluation of the overlap between complex amplitudes and its probability distribution, i.e., the standard order parameter of the theory, requires the measure of the mode phases in the coherent regime.
+Such measure is not available so far, because of the low intensity of the RL emission (with respect to standard cavity lasers).
+The lack of a direct experimental knowledge of the whole overlap probability distribution is common, as well, to the original prototype systems for which replica symmetry breaking (RSB) theory was first developed, i.e., spin-glasses \cite{Edwards75,Sherrington75}, and also to structural glasses, one of the fields of major application of the theory \cite{MezPar99a,ParZam10,Caltagirone12,Franz12,Charbonneau14}.

+An experimental validation of such {\em random-glassy} laser connection, and, particularly, of the RSB predicted by the theory, has, nevertheless, recently been put forward in Ref. [\onlinecite{Ghofraniha15}], measuring the overlap between \emph{intensity fluctuations} of the spectral emission.
+In the present work, we adopt a general model for cavity-less random lasers, in which not only the mode phases \cite{Angetal06,Angetal06b,Leuetal09,Conti11} but the whole complex amplitudes are considered as the fundamental degrees of freedom of the problem \cite{Antetal14,AntCriLeu14c}.
+In this framework we are able to demonstrate that RSB occurring in the standard amplitude overlap can, in principle, be observed in the intensity fluctuation overlap (actually a coarse-graining of the former) and viceversa.
+This development provides a theoretical setting to explain existing experimental results and to motivate similar measurements in diverse RL systems.
+Our approach also clarifies why RSB is found only in RL's in which mode couplings can be considered fixed (termed {\em quenched}) for all shots.
+In liquid compounds, instead, as a TiO$_2$ dispersion in Rhodamine B-ethylene glycol solution, no evidence for RSB is found \cite{Ghofraniha15}.

+.5 cm {\sffamily \bfseries The Complex Amplitude Model} \\ The statistical approach we adopt is based on the hypothesis of effective equilibrium.
+The steady-state of a laser can be described as if at equilibrium at an effective temperature linked to the pumping rate of the source and to the true environment temperature (associated, e.g., to the noise of the spontaneous emission).
+In the mean-field limit, the photonic system is described in this framework by the general Hamiltonian \cite{Antetal14, AntCriLeu14c}